The AACTA Awards nominees have been announced

 The awards will be given out at the Star Event Centre, Sydney on December 3 and 5.
 You can buy tickets and read the full list of nominees (including the TV categories) at the AACTA website.

-Itching to see a movie?
-Read reviews of the best films screening in Sydney here.
+Itching to see a great movie?
+Read reviews of the best films screening in Melbourne here.